 After completing the Comprehensive Income Tax Course, you will receive a certificate that can be framed and mounted on the wall of your tax office.
 You may also consider enrolling in The Income Tax School Chartered Tax Professional certificate program to earn the professional CTP® designation.
 After earning the CTP® certification and gaining more tax preparation experience you should have the knowledge necessary to take an Enrolled Agent (EA) review course, sit for the EA exam and also become an EA.
 The IRS EA designation is the most significant professional credential in the tax preparation industry.
-The Income Tax School also offers to other credentials: the Chartered Tax Advisor and the Chartered Tax Consultant.
+Surgent Income Tax School also offers the Chartered Tax Consultant Certificate Program.

 Tax preparers may enjoy flexible hours since most tax preparation offices are open evenings and weekends.
 These hours enable moonlighting professionals to earn extra income during tax season.
 Tax preparation is also ideal for stay-at-home parents with young children who need to be home during the summer when the kids are out of school.
 Early retirees also enjoy the flexibility of being able to travel and spend time with their grandchildren during the off-season.
 People who work in retail during the holiday season can then work during tax season after their retail job ends.
 Self-employed professionals such as real estate agents and financial planners can add tax preparation to their practices and also cross-market their services to clients.